-The 7016-5011 “Monaco” - like the just serviced all original 1974 example presented for sale here - is nicknamed Monaco for its highly unique shape, reminiscent of a certain 1970's Heuer chronograph by the same moniker.
+The 7016-5001 “Monaco” - like the fully serviced 1973 example here - is nicknamed Monaco for its highly unique shape, reminiscent of a certain 1970's Heuer chronograph by the same moniker.

-This Seiko 7016 comes with a leather strap, NATO strap, Pelican travel case, and springbar tool.
+This Seiko 7016 comes with a leather rally strap, nylon NATO strap, Pelican travel case, and springbar tool.

-DIAL: Original black dial with and original chronograph hands on main and subdial.
+DIAL: Seiko-signed silver dial with and matching five hands on main and subdial.
 Day/date – with Spanish/English variants – at 3 o’clock position works nicely.
-Dial has patina, and has small abrasions near the 3:30 and 9 o'clock positions, usually only visable with a loupe (see macro pictures).

-BAND: Dark brown leather strap, with stainless-steel hardware.
-This 7016 also comes with a new dark blue and gray NATO strap, which nicely compliments the inherent vintage nature of this chronograph.
+BAND: Brown leather rally strap, with stainless-steel hardware.
+This 7016 also comes with a dark blue, orange, and white nylon NATO strap, which nicely compliments the inherent vintage nature of this chronograph.

 CHRONOGRAPH PUSHERS: Chronograph pushers depress with a firm push.
 All three main and subdial hands reset as designed to 0.